Can Feng Shui Relieve Stress?

 Feng shui is an art form, providing direction on how to best arrange objects in space to find the balance that encourages the most positive energy flow.
 Ultimately, it’s about the belief that what happens in the world is determined by unseen forces (qi) and if we can ‘unblock’ the way, those forces can flow freely, bringing us calm and balance.
 Whether you want to feng shui your bedroom, living room, office, or your entire home, you have to keep this method in mind.

 Chakras work in much the same way.
 Chakras, often described as little wheels or centers of energy within our bodies, can be blocked as well, leaving us feeling off balance and not ourselves, physically and mentally.

-Unblocking the way for positive energy to flow through, whether in our home, our bodies, or our minds can help us relax and ultimately lead to a lower stress life.
+Unblocking the way for positive energy to flow through, whether in our home, our bodies or our minds can help us relax and ultimately lead to a lower stress life.
 Clutter, whether physical or mental, really only serves to get in the way of our ability to focus and can block our qi.